Staff profile

 Teaching responsibilities

-I specialise in broadcast media, teaching all aspects of writing, recording and editing techniques across TV, radio and Multimedia.
+I am an award-winning specialist in broadcast media, teaching all aspects of writing, recording and editing techniques including podcasting, live radio and videography.
+I also teach social media journalism and smart-speaker journalism.

 Professional interests